BrianHwang888/Lighting/README.md

-This is a lighting/shadows OpenGL program
+This is a simple lighting/shadows OpenGL program

-Things to Do:
-	- Fix camera movement